How do refugee stories begin?

-Until there is a tragic turn in the narrative: “Then one day, I received a threatening letter from the Taliban”; “Then one day, my husband was abducted by members of a vicious gang”; “Then one day, ISIS”; “Then one day, bombs.
+But then the narrative changes: “One day, I received a threatening letter from the Taliban”.
+“Then one day, my husband was abducted by members of a vicious gang”.
+“Then one day, ISIS”.
+“Then one day, bombs."

 Why We Flee

-But one thing is common across all the stories: These are real women and men, real parents and grandparents, real children and the elderly — real people with the same need for survival, love, and meaning that all people have.
-Then one day, the probability of death outweighed the likelihood of anything else.
+These are real people with the same need for survival, love, and meaning that all people have.
+For a refugee, the risk of death overwhelms everything else.

-A bag on their back and a baby in their arms—or a baby on their back and a bag in their arms—they fled.
-They turned from all they knew, all they had built, all they held dear, and faced in a new direction.
-And they simply started walking.
-Step after step, they inched toward the Total Unknown.
+With a bag on their back and a baby in their arms, they flee.
+They turn from all they know and face in a new direction.
+They start walking.
+Step after step, they inch toward the Total Unknown.

 Most of us don’t stop to consider the risks refugees take and the daunting distances they travel to reach safety.

-But consider this: An Afghan family from Kabul seeking refuge in Frankfurt Germany would have to walk almost 4300 miles (6900 km), cross 10,000 ft. mountain ranges, over rivers, across deserts, and make a treacherous sea crossing between Turkey and Greece in an overloaded, unseaworthy glorified rubber raft manned by smugglers who charge obscene prices per head.
-That distance—from Kabul to Frankfurt—is the equivalent of walking from Boston, MA. to San Diego, CA, then up the west coast, past Seattle, WA., and to the Canadian border.
+An Afghan family from Kabul seeking refuge in Frankfurt Germany would have to walk almost 4300 miles (6900 km), cross 10,000 ft. mountain ranges, over rivers, across deserts, and make a treacherous sea crossing between Turkey and Greece in an overloaded rubber raft manned by smugglers who charge obscene prices per head.
+That distance is the equivalent of walking from Boston, MA. to San Diego, CA, then up the west coast, past Seattle, WA., and to the Canadian border.

-And an asylum-seeker fleeing the vise grip of drug cartels and gangs who have infiltrated the police and government in El Salvador will walk 2,800 miles (4,400 km) and will pay coyotes, or human smugglers, to guide them across Mexico’s vast and treacherous deserts.
+An asylum-seeker fleeing the vise grip of drug cartels and gangs who have infiltrated the police and government in El Salvador will walk 2,800 miles (4,400 km) and pay coyotes (human smugglers) to guide them across Mexico’s deserts.

-As the world experiences a steady and steep increase in the sheer number of refugees, we are simultaneously witnessing an equally precipitous upsurge of false narratives about refugees.
-Fear-based and alarm-inducing stories question who these people are, why they are on the run, what their intentions are, whether they ought to have claim on the basic human right of safety, and how the strongest nations are — or are not — morally obligated to respond to humanity’s most vulnerable.
+As the world experiences a steady increase in the number of refugees, we are simultaneously witnessing an upsurge of false narratives about refugees that question who these people are and why they are on the run.
+They ask what their intentions are, whether they ought to have claim on the basic human right of safety, and how the strongest nations are — or are not — morally obligated to respond to humanity’s most vulnerable.

-The right kind of stories educate us.
-They embolden our advocacy and generate meaningful change.
-Collaborative, interpersonal relationships are the seedbed for individual and communal progress.
+Stories educate us.
+They embolden our advocacy which can generate meaningful change.
+Collaboration is the seedbed for individual and communal progress.

 We strive to change the perception and the reception of refugees through these one-on-one dialogues.

-Our hope is that you will find stories that inform, edify, and spur a desire toward individual engagement with and advocacy for refugees in your vicinity and perhaps even across the global landscape.
-As you follow these stories to their bedrock, you might discover what we have: that all stories no matter how varied, cohere in one human story.
+Our hope is that these stories will inform, edify, and spur a desire toward individual engagement with refugees in your vicinity and perhaps across the global landscape.
+As you read these personal narratives, you might discover what we have: that all stories, no matter how varied, cohere into one human story.
 There is no them, only us.
 Their story is our story.